George Lincoln Burr: Warfare of Science with Theology

 Starting in 1869, and throughout his career, Professor White argued that history showed the negative outcomes resulting from any attempt on the part of religion to interfere with the progress of science.
 Burr was deeply influenced by White's views, and assisted him in editing a series of articles, published in Popular Science, covering all aspects of the debate.
 Burr did much of the research for the two-volume A History of the Warfare of Science with Theology in Christendom (1896).

-In addition to paying Burr for his assistance, White offered Burr credit on the title page, which Burr declined.
-Burr subsequently worked extensively on a revision of the work, which was never published.
-This response was typical of Burr.
-Although he felt a great deal of sympathy for White's project, Burr ultimately came to believe that the book did not accomplish what its title suggested; he re-titled the revised, second volume as the "Warfare of Humanity."
+In addition to compensating Burr for his assistance, White offered to credit him on the title page, an offer Burr declined.
+He later devoted considerable effort to revising the work, though this revised version was never published.
+This response was characteristic of Burr.
+While he was sympathetic to White’s project, he ultimately concluded that the book did not fulfill the promise of its title, and in his own revision he retitled the second volume Warfare of Humanity.
 In 1904, he wrote to White:

 Your book has, of course, the defects of its qualities.
 Its looseness of citation and broadness of statement are but a part of that genial companionableness and largeness which are its charm.
 Its whole treatment suggests rather the conversation of a scholarly and widely experienced man of action than the closet of the bookworm.